tofuutils/tenv/README.md

 Available parameter options:
 - an exact Semver 2.0.0 version string to use
-- a version constraint string (checked against version available in TENV_ROOT directory)
+- a version constraint expression (checked against version available in TENV_ROOT directory)
 - latest, latest-stable or latest-pre (checked against version available in TENV_ROOT directory)
 - latest-allowed or min-required to scan your OpenTofu files to detect which version is maximally allowed or minimally required.